-The program aims to deliver 180 incursions and 60 excursions across the south east (Western Port and Mornington Peninsula catchments), north (Yarra catchment) and west (Werribee and Maribyrnong catchments) areas of the Port Phillip and Western Port region.
+The program will deliver online learning sessions across the south east (Western Port and Mornington Peninsula catchments), north (Yarra catchment) and west (Werribee and Maribyrnong catchments) areas of the Port Phillip and Western Port region.

-Three Farms2Schools Coordinators will work will schools and farmers to deliver the program.
+Three Farms2Schools Officers will work with schools and farmers to deliver the program.

-This project is supported by the Victorian Government.
+This project is delivered in partnership with AUSVEG VIC and is supported by the Victorian Government.